gauravkuwar/fpga-dev-tools/README.md

 It is tailored for a split setup where most development is done on **macOS**, and **Quartus commands are offloaded to a Windows machine**.

+The idea is to use this as a startup template.

 ## Modular Structure

 Each FPGA component is organized as a module containing: